isomerpages/jointpoly-ace/_programmes/The Frontier Series for Educators.md

 The Frontier Series for Educators is a repertoire of professional development sessions organised by JP-AcE exclusively for polytechnic educators.
 The Frontier Series aims to inspire lifelong learning, support reflective T&L practices, expand T&L capabilities and empower educators to be future-ready by exploring new educational trends and innovative ways of teaching and learning.

-Check out new upcoming sessions below.
+Check out new upcoming free training sessions below.
 Interested polytechnic staff may register directly using the registration forms below.